Environments in Harness IDP

 Delete Environments

-When are are ready to delete the environment, go to the Environment page and from the Options menu at the top right, hit “Delete”.
+Go to your environment, and from the kebab menu (:) at the top right, click Delete Environment.
 It will destroy the namespace and delete the environment.

 Use Pipeline Approvals in Environments